MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/add-multilanguage-support-agent-applications.md

 2. Save the file with the language identifier in the file name.
 For example, if you have Spanish resources, you can save the file with the name “TranslationResource.es.xml.”

-3. Upload the file as a web resource to Common Data Service.
+3. Upload the file as a web resource to Microsoft Dataverse.
 Name the web resource so that you can identify the language of the string resources in it.

    1. Sign in to the Dynamics 365 instance.